UPPMAX/programming_formalisms/docs/deployment/deploy.md

    - The following steps can be very valuable for you in a couple of months as well as you revisit your code and don't know what it does or why you did this and that.

+!!! attention

+    - Make your program or workflow work for others and yourself in the future.
+    - Let people understand how to use your program/tool

+## Introduction

+## To make sure...

+- Start with empty environent
+    - good to do this from beginning
+- Nowadays platforms are less important, still "system files" may be differ among OS platforms and Linux distributions
+    - will your program require specific "system files"
+    - are these typically not installed already?
+    - in the best world test on Windows/Mac and Linux platforms
+        - and with as empty as possible environment
+- What about  Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?

+!!!
+Discussion "Where do you run your program?"

+    - From a terminal?
+    - On different computers?
+   -  On a cluster?

 !!!
 Discussion "One-time usage towards distributed package"

     - Have others used your code?